-Current state-of-the-art (SOTA) OoD pixel detectors are based on methods that adapt the segmentation models by re-training them with OoD data~\cite{chan2021entropy,tian2021pixel,grcic2022densehybrid}.
-Such OoD data is obtained from Outlier Exposure (OE)~\cite{hendrycks2018deep}, which introduces additional OoD images~\cite{chan2021entropy} or synthetically mixes the OoD objects to training images~\cite{tian2021pixel,grcic2022densehybrid}.
-Then, the segmentation model is re-trained to optimise the OE pixels via entropy maximisation~\cite{chan2021entropy} or abstention learning~\cite{tian2021pixel}.
-Such re-training boosts the uncertainty of anomaly pixels, which improves the pixel-wise OoD detection accuracy, but it can also worsen the in-distribution segmentation accuracy.
-We argue that such trade-off is unacceptable; \textbf{the ability to detect anomalies should be achieved without any detriment to the closed-set segmentation accuracy}.
-Another critical issue is that most anomaly detection methods~\cite{tian2021pixel,chan2021entropy,grcic2022densehybrid,di2021pixel,jung2021standardized} work reliably only in specific contexts, where context is defined by the in-distribution pixels that represent the scene surroundings, such as city (column 1) and country (columns 2-5) contexts in~\cref{fig:first_page}.
-This is because optimisation algorithms based on entropy~\cite{chan2021entropy,di2021pixel} or energy~\cite{tian2021pixel} train pixel-wise anomaly scores independently, but ignore the relationships between OoD and contexts, leading to over-confident minimisation of the uncertainty for inliers and a weak maximisation for outlier pixels.
+Different from the OoD detection methods above, state-of-the-art (SOTA) OoD pixel detectors are based on methods that \textit{re-train} the inlier segmentation models with OoD data~\cite{chan2021entropy,tian2021pixel,grcic2022densehybrid}.
+Such OoD data is obtained from Outlier Exposure (OE)~\cite{hendrycks2018deep}, which introduces additional OoD images~\cite{chan2021entropy} or synthetically mixes OoD objects to training images~\cite{tian2021pixel,grcic2022densehybrid}.
+Then, the closed-set model is re-trained to optimise the OE pixels via entropy maximisation~\cite{chan2021entropy} or abstention learning~\cite{tian2021pixel}.
+Such re-training boosts improves the pixel-wise OoD detection accuracy, but unlike the approaches that \textit{freeze the inlier segmentation}~\cite{jung2021standardized, hendrycks2016baseline}, it can worsen the in-distribution segmentation accuracy.
+For example, pixels from minority categories (e.g., ``fence'', ``sidewalks'') can be mis-classified as majority classes (e.g., ``road''). \textbf{We argue that the ability to detect anomalies should be achieved with minimal detriment to the closed-set segmentation accuracy.} Another critical issue that affects OoD pixel detectors is their narrow context reliability~\cite{tian2021pixel,chan2021entropy,grcic2022densehybrid,di2021pixel,jung2021standardized}, where context is defined by the in-distribution pixels that represent the scene surroundings, such as city (column 1) and country (columns 2-5) contexts in~\cref{fig:first_page}.
+This is because entropy or energy-based optimisation algorithms~\cite{chan2021entropy,di2021pixel,tian2021pixel} train pixel-wise anomaly scores independently, but ignore the relationships between OoD and contexts, leading to over-confident minimisation of inlier uncertainty and a weak maximisation of outlier pixels.
 Therefore, an anomaly detector can incorrectly classify inliers with unfamiliar patterns as outliers in new contexts, or misclassify OoD pixels within small anomalies as inliers.
-For example, even though the previous SOTA PEBAL~\cite{tian2021pixel} (\cref{fig:first_page}, row 3) barely detects the tiny anomaly in the city context of column 1, it ignores the outlier in column 2 and mis-detects anomalies in many inlier pixels in columns 3-5, when the context changes from city to country.
-Given that such context changes are common and unpredictable in real-world scenarios, \textbf{it is important to develop a pixel-wise OoD detector that can generalise to open-world contexts.}
+For example, although the SOTA PEBAL~\cite{tian2021pixel} (\cref{fig:first_page}, row 3) barely detects the tiny anomaly in the city context of column 1, it ignores the outlier in column 2 and mis-detects anomalies in many inliers in columns 3-5, when the context changes from city to country.
+Given that such context changes are common and unpredictable in real-world scenarios, \textbf{it is important to develop a pixel-wise OoD detector that can generalise to various contexts.}